jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The fact is, with every friendship you make, and every bond of trust you establish, you are shaping the image of America projected to the rest of the world.
-That is so important.
-So when you study abroad, you're actually helping to make America stronger.
+Promises are the uniquely human way of ordering the future, making it predictable and reliable to the extent that this is humanly possible.
-- Michelle Obama
+- Hannah Arendt

-Updated on: [10/5/2022]
+Updated on: [10/6/2022]
 <!-- #quoteEnd -->
 </pre>